scio-labs/inkathon/README.md

 ---

-## Disclaimer
+## Disclaimer 🚨

-This repository is still work-in-progress.
-There are many more things to do:
+This repository is still work-in-progress and there are many things that need to be improved.

-- [] Type-safe contract interactions via `@polkadot/typegen`
-- [] Multiple deployments per chain-id
-- [] Show users balance
-- [] Show connected chain and testnet-faucet

 ## The Stack